svn2github/worldwind/WorldWindIOS/TAIGA/README.txt

 1) Follow the instructions at the following URL to install the base imagery and elevations: http://goworldwind .org/mapserver-and-data-installation/

+2) Obtain the FAA sectional charts from here: http://worldwind.arc.nasa.gov/temp/FAAchartreprojectcombined.zip then follow the instructions in the "Adding Your Own Imagery" section at the bottom of the web page referred to above.

 2) Copy the following zip flie to your host site and unzip it into your web server's data directory: http://worldwindserver.net/taiga/AllTAIGAData.zip.
 The zip file's top-level directory is "taiga".
 The data must be located such that URLs of the following form are accurate: